-Over managed grassland and crops, the compensation point approach in CBED allowed a few sites to be net annual emitters of $NH_3$ and even of $N_r$ (e.g. DE-Gri, IT-Cas), while the other models consistently predicted a net $N_r$ sink of the order of 5-15 kg N ha-1 yr-1.
-The two agricultural sites with the largest (monthly mean and

-- maximum) ambient NH3 concentrations, at NL-Ca1 and IT-BCi (Table 2), are also the sites where modelled annual dry deposition is largest, possibly in excess of 20 kg N ha-1 yr-1.
-This is logical from an inferential modelling point of view, but it is quite possible that at such sites the large concentration background observed in the surface layer may result, in part, from emissions by the underlying vegetation, leaf litter - and soil in crops at IT-BCi (Nemitz et al., 2000b; Bash et al., 2010), or grazing animals in the case of NL-Ca1.
+Over managed grassland and crops, the compensation point approach in CBED allowed a few sites to be net annual emitters of NH_3 and even of N_r (e.g. DE-Gri, IT-Cas) in background conditions (without accounting for fertiliser- or grazing-induced emissions), while the other models consistently predicted a net N_r sink of the order of 5- 15 kg N ha-1 yr-1.
+The two agricultural sites with the largest (monthly mean and maximum) ambient NH_3 concentrations, at NL-Ca1 and IT-BCi (Table 2), are also the sites where modelled annual dry deposition is largest, possibly in excess of $20 \text{ kg N ha}^{-1} \text{ yr}^{-1}$.
+This is logical from an inferential modelling point of view, but it is quite possible that at such sites the large concentration background observed in the surface layer may result, in part, from emissions by the underlying vegetation, leaf litter and soil in crops at IT-BCi (Nemitz et al., 2000b; Bash et al., 2010), or grazing animals in the case of NL-Ca1.
 If this were the case, net ecosystem emission could actually prevail at these sites, even outside periods following fertilisation events.
-The inadequacy of $R_c$ inferential approaches for NH3 (CDRY, EMEP-03, IDEM), or even of single layer ( $\chi_s/R_w$ ) compensation point modelling (CBED), in the case of fertilised and man- - aged agricultural systems, has long been recognized (Sutton et al., 1993; Fowler et al., 2009), and new parameterisations for $NH_3$ in CTMs are emerging (Zhang et al., 2010; Massad et al., 2010), which seek to relate the $NH_3$ emission potential to plant N status and fertilisation level or atmospheric N deposition.
-For such systems the challenge does not actually reside in the determination of atmospheric Nr inputs, since these rep- - resent typically less than 10% of added fertiliser, but rather in the quantification of field NH3 emissions and their contribution to regional atmospheric Nr budgets (Flechard et al., 2010).
+The inadequacy of R_c inferential approaches for NH3 (CDRY, EMEP-03, IDEM), or even of single layer (χ_s/R_w) compensation point modelling (CBED), in the case of fertilised and managed agricultural systems, has long been recognized (Sutton et al., 1993; Fowler et al., 2009).
+New parameterisations for NH3 in CTMs are emerging (Zhang et al., 2010; Massad et al., 2010), which seek to relate the NH3 emission potential to the plant/ecosystem N status, via total N inputs through atmospheric N deposition and fertilisation.
+For such systems the challenge does not actually reside in the determination of atmospheric Nr inputs in excess of fertilisation, since atmospheric deposition represent typically less than 10% of added fertiliser, but rather in the quantification of field NH3 emissions and their contribution to regional atmospheric Nr budgets (Flechard et al., 2010).